Career Tech Charter High School Pilot Class of 2016-2017

 Career Tech High School is a public school in the Lincoln County School District.
 We are located in Lincoln City in the City Hall Building.
 We are a high school with 9-12 grade, have 52 students, and 11 teaching staff members (great ratio).

-The Program: Coastal Drone Academy is a Science, Technical, Engineering, Art and Math (STEAM) extension program within Career Tech Charter High School in Lincoln City, Oregon.
+The Program: Coastal Drone Academy is a Science, Technical, Engineering, Aviation and Math (STEAM) extension program within Career Tech Charter High School in Lincoln City, Oregon.
 Coastal Drone Academy’s full name is the Natural Resource Management and Marine Service Program as it was reviewed and approved by the State of Oregon Department of Education, as an Oregon Career and Technical Education (CTE) program.
 It is in its second year, we have registered a dozen student pilots..
 We are licensed and approved to teach what we call drone ecology, a unique combination of aviation and oceanography.
 Our classroom is over 363 miles of Oregon coastline much of it only accessible by drone.
 Here are some of the program’s recent projects and a description of the program as presented at the national conference of the National Marine Educators Association. https://vimeo.com/225518258

-Our Teacher: Dr. Chuck Getter is a licensed commercial drone pilot, teacher, and coastal researcher and has taught at numerous colleges and high schools and has authored over 30 papers on the subject of coastal science research and teaching.
+Our Teachers: Dr. Chuck Getter is a licensed commercial drone pilot, teacher, and coastal researcher and has taught at numerous colleges and high schools and has authored over 30 papers on the subject of coastal science research and teaching.
 He is the Program Director and one of the teachers at Career Tech Charter High School.

 Course Offerings (2017-2018): Six courses on drones are being taught this year including: